words/cuss/readme.md

 ### `cuss`

-**Type**: `Object.<number>` — **cuss** exposes a dictionary of phrases to ratings, where each phrase stems from [profanities][], and each rating is a number between `0` and `2` (both including), representing the certainty the word is used as a profanity depending on context.
+**Type**: `Object.<number>` — **cuss** exposes a dictionary of phrases to ratings, where each key can be considered a profanity, and each rating is a number between `0` and `2` (both including), representing the certainty the key is used as a profanity depending on context.

 | Rating | Use as a profanity | Use in clean text | Example |